faerryn/fey_neovim/README.md

 Fey is a distribution of Neovim inspired by [Doom Emacs](https://github.com/hlissner/doom-emacs).
 It uses [minpac](https://github.com/k-takata/minpac) as a package manager.
 Fey has two goals:

 ## 1. Well organized configs
-Fey uses the idea of `modules` to organize packages and configs in a sane manner.
+Fey uses the idea of `modules` from DOOM to organize packages and configs in a sane manner.
 A module looks like this:

 `~/.config/fey/modules/ui/git`